 - Add the meat and fry while turning to seal, until evenly browned.

-- Transfer to a flameproof casserole with a lid.
-Stir in the orange rind, thyme, orange juice and soy sauce.
+- Stir in the orange rind, thyme, orange juice and tamari.

-- Top up with water, bring to the boil and put on the lid.
+- Top up with water or stock, bring to the boil and top with the lid.

 - Serve with baked jacket potatoes and green vegetables.